 Tensegrities are regarded as a unique class of spatial trusses where members are connected in a self-equilibrated system providing stability and geometrical stiffness to the whole system.
 Their analysis starts with finding the infinitesimal mechanisms and self-stress states, which influence their static and dynamic responses to external loading.
-More basic information on tensegrities can be found in [1,2,3].
-As practice shows, there are many mistakes in regard to considering whether the structure is a tensegrity or not - the matter was taken care of in [4].
-Moreover, statics of these structures is unique and sophisticated, for basic information please refer to [5].
+More basic information on tensegrities can be found in [1-3].
+As practice shows, there are many mistakes regarding considering whether the structure is a tensegrity or not - the matter was taken care of in [4].
+Moreover, the statics of these structures are unique and sophisticated, for basic information please refer to [5].

-Research in tensegrities is currently performed in many fields of science, mainly including robotics [6], aerospace [7-9], deployable [10, 11], offshore [12] and civil engineering.
-In the last field studies are focused on structures such as - domes [13-16], footbridges [17,18], solar panels [19], tents [20], facades [21], drilling rig [22] to mention just a few.
+Research in tensegrities is currently performed in many fields of science, mainly including robotics [6], aerospace [7-9], deployable [10,11], offshore [12], and civil engineering.
+In the last field, studies are focused on structures such as - domes [13-16], footbridges [17, 18], solar panels [19], tents [20], facades [21], and drilling rigs [22] to mention just a few.
 In general, it can be concluded that all of these multidisciplinary fields draw from tensegrity intrinsic and unique mechanical features.

-Here, we are focusing on static response to a compressed tensegrity triplex module, which can be used in the future as a civil engineering column or part of support of other structures.
-In regard to column-like tensegrity elements the triplex was analysed in a few experimental and some numerical studies connected with its static behaviour and stability.
-Triplex was previously analysed under compressive loading in [23-27], where an analytical mathematical model based on force equations of equilibrium was presented and, in most cases, solved numerically.
+Here, we are focusing on static response to a compressed tensegrity triplex module, which can be used in the future as a civil engineering column or as part of the support of other structures.
+Regarding column-like tensegrity elements, the triplex was analyzed in a few experimental and some numerical studies connected with its static behaviour and stability.
+Triplex was previously analyzed under compressive loading in [23-27], where an analytical mathematical model based on force equations of equilibrium was presented and, in most cases, solved numerically.
 Struts were defined as perfectly straight bars with no initial imperfections.
 This approach can be of use in civil engineering structures, where buckling of elements is forbidden.
-The design of such modules was preliminary analysed in [28].
+The design of such modules was preliminarily analyzed in [28].
 In [29-31] tensegrity modules were calculated using struts modelled as bars with initial curvature imperfection, which causes them to behave as a beam.
-In such case, increasement of loading applied on strut results in increasement of the lateral deflection of the middle section, which is called a second order effect.
-These models were utilized in the field of biotechnology for describing cell behaviour or in aerospace engineering for analysing planetary landers.
+In such a case, an increase in loading applied on strut results in the growth of the lateral deflection of the middle section, which is called a second order effect.
+These models were utilized in the field of biotechnology for describing cell behaviour or in aerospace engineering for analyzing planetary landers.
 Biology-based analyses can often be conducted as quasi static.
 In planetary landers buckled struts are able to store large amounts of elastic energy, which is accumulated and released during landing impacts.